Mill Falls Charter School Administration

 UPPER ELEMENTARY ASSISTANT TEACHER: Ashley Marchand

-Lauren Kolbe has six years of teaching experience and holds her masters in Elementary Education from Lesley University and her bachelor’s degree from Siena College where she was a member of the women’s soccer team.
+Lauren Kolbe has seven years of teaching experience and holds her masters in Elementary Education from Lesley University and her bachelor’s degree from Siena College where she was a member of the women’s soccer team.
 She has her NH and MA teaching certification and has been Montessori trained for ages 9-12 at the Seacoast Center for Education.
 Prior to joining the team at Mill Falls, Lauren was a Lead teacher at the Clark School in Danvers, MA teaching 3rd graders as well as 7th and 8thgraders during her four years there; the Clark School has its roots in Montessori.
 Lauren also taught at the Belmont Day School in Belmont, MA as an assistant teacher in grades 4 and 5 where she also helped direct the student plays.
 At both of those schools, Lauren also focused on athletics and youth leadership, as a coed cross-country coach and basketball coach.
 Before she began her teaching career, Lauren was the soccer coach at Siena College’s summer soccer camp.
-This is her third year at Mill Falls in our Everglades Room.
+This is her fourth year at Mill Falls in our Everglades Room.
+Lauren lives her husband and their son in Bedford, NH.

-Ashley Marchand recently graduated from Saint Anselm College with a Bachelors of Arts in Elementary Education and is a certified teacher.
-This winter, she will begin work on her Masters in Educational Studies at Rivier College.
+Ashley Marchand graduated from Saint Anselm College with a Bachelors of Arts in Elementary Education and is a NH certified teacher.
+She is working on her Masters in Educational Studies at Rivier College.
 Ashley had a number of exciting student teaching opportunities including her work with 3rd graders at Saint Catherine of Siena School in Manchester, and her work supporting struggling readers at Jewett Street Elementary School where she utilized the “America Reads” program.
 Ashley also volunteered at UpReach Therapeutic Riding Center where she helped children and young adults with a range of special needs, obtain skills while on horseback.
-Ashley began the year at Mill Falls providing one-to-one support in the Glacier Room and providing English Language Learner support to those students who began their lives speaking a language other than English.
-Ashley also works several afternoons a week in our After Care Program.
+Ashley began at Mill Falls providing one-to-one support in the Glacier Room and providing English Language Learner support to those students who began their lives speaking a language other than English.
+This will be her second year as the Assistant Teacher in the Everglades Room.
 Ashley lives in Manchester, NH.

 UPPER ELEMENTARY LEAD TEACHER: Colleen Costa